Bmongo/vscode-translator/README.md

 ### Convert to English

-Trigger English translation through the `translator.toEnglish` command
+Trigger English translation through the `devTranslator.toEnglish` command

 - Enter Chinese text and press Enter to convert the content to English
 - The result not only includes the translated content but also converts it into related English variables, including camelCase, PascalCase, snake_case, and kebab-case variables.
 You can select the relevant content and press Enter to use it